vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/03/027_shatrunivAraNam/01_prAchI_digagniradhipatirasito.md

 <details><summary>Griffith</summary>

-id
-3.27.1    Agni is regent of the East, its warder is Asit...
+Agni is regent of the East, its warder is Asita, the Adityas are the arrows.
-3.27.1    This cow was born to bring forth offspring sin...
-Name: Comment, dtype: object
+Worship to these the regents, these the warders, and to the arrows, yea, to these be worship!
+Within your jaws we lay the man who hateth us and whom we hate.
 </details>

 <details><summary>पदपाठः</summary>